 Early voting is underway in the March 3 primary.

-Sen. John Cornyn is fending off challenges from Attorney General Ken Paxton and Rep. Wesley Hunt on the Republican side.
+Among Republicans, Sen. John Cornyn is fending off challenges from Attorney General Ken Paxton and Rep. Wesley Hunt.
 With no candidate likely to clear a majority, the race is headed for a two-person runoff in May.

-Still, Democratic optimism has been building for months, fed by a mix of things: Mr. Trump’s sagging poll numbers, voters’ sour mood on the economy, and the very real possibility that Republicans nominate Mr. Paxton — a candidate who carries heavy personal baggage, including a messy divorce and allegations of an extramarital affair, that could make an already tough race tougher.
+Still, Democratic optimism has been building for months, fed by a mix of factors: Mr. Trump’s sagging poll numbers, voters’ sour mood on the economy, and the real possibility that Republicans nominate Mr. Paxton, a candidate who carries heavy personal baggage, including a messy divorce and allegations of an extramarital affair.

-The Fort Worth upset only poured fuel on the Democrats’ fire.
+The Fort Worth upset poured fuel on the Democrats’ fire.

 Independents swung hard toward Mr. Rehmet.
-He picked off a significant slice of Republican voters.
-And Democrats say they saw a notable shift in Latino precincts — a sign, they argue, that Mr. Trump’s coalition may be starting to crack.
+He also picked up significant Republican voters.
+Democrats say they saw a notable shift in Hispanic precincts, which they see as a sign that Mr. Trump’s coalition may be starting to crack.

-Another Texas-based Democratic strategist sees something broader at work.
-Voters, he argues, are waking up to a system that feels rigged — one where the wealthy keep pulling away while everyone else treads water.
+Another Texas-based Democratic political strategist sees something broader at work.
+He argues that voters are waking up to a system that feels rigged, allowing the wealthy to keep pulling away while everyone else treads water.
 Under Mr. Trump, he said, that frustration has found a face.

 “There’s a class of people who live by a different set of rules.
 No matter how hard you work, you can’t get ahead.
 Your costs go up.
 Life gets harder.
 And then you get stopped and asked for your papers,” he said, alluding to the administration’s immigration crackdown.